Safe1801/tic-tac-toe/README.md

 And the game should complete its execution.

-Note: The Game runs On Python version 3.7.5
+Note: The Game program runs On Python version 3.7.5